 Schema Definition Order – the order that the schema components are defined in a schema document.

-Specified length - An item has specified length when dfdl:lengthKind is "implicit", "explicit", or "prefixed".
+Specified length - An item has specified length when dfdl:lengthKind is "implicit" (simple type only), "explicit", or "prefixed".

 Speculative Parsing – When the parser reaches a point of uncertainty it attempts to parse each option in turn until one is known-to-exist or known-not-to-exist.